skandlab/PUREE/README.md

 # PUREE

 PUREE is a compact and fast method for predicting tumor purity (cancer cell fraction) from bulk gene expression data.
+The methodology and the validation process is described in the preprint [Accurate pan-cancer tumor purity estimation from gene expression data](https://www.biorxiv.org/content/10.1101/2022.06.01.494462v1).

 ## Input

 For the input, PUREE requires a gene expression matrix.
 The normalization space can be potentially anything - from FPKM and TPM, to counts and microarray data.
-The matrix has to be oriented with samples as rows and genes as columns (*[samples, features]* shape).
+Preferably, the matrix has to be oriented with samples as rows and genes as columns (*[samples, features]* shape), although the method will try to check the orientation.
 The gene ids can be in either HGNC or ENSEMBL nomenclature.

 ## Output